taosicheng2001/taosicheng2001.github.io/src/Notes/Compilation/ASMTricks.md

     - asmSymbolicName: If omiited, the use "%*n*" to reference the *n*st var in template
     - constraint: a string constant specifying constraint on the operand. `=`(overwriting c var),`+`(read and write from asm),`r`(for register),`m`(for memroy)
     - cvariblename: specify a C lvalue to hold the output.

+## Bind Register to Var in C
+`register <Type> <Var> asm("<Reg_Name>")` will define a local register variable and associate it with a specified register.

+Tips: this usage is important when the particular inst don't provide sufficent control to select the desired register.
+For example, `ecall` in riscv.